turbot/pipes-docs/docs/accounts/org/activity.md

 ![](/images/docs/pipes/org_process_list_filtered.png)

 Click on a process to view the process detail page.
-The process detail page displays the status, which user initiated it, and the full detailed logs with expandable and copyable data where available.
+The process detail page displays the status, the user that initiated it, and the full detailed logs with expandable and copyable data where available.

 <!--
 ![](/images/docs/pipes/process_detail.png)